Ruta Sepetys: Career

 Sepetys published her first novel in 2011 and currently resides in Nashville, Tennessee.
 She has been described as a "seeker of lost stories" who hopes to give voice to those who weren't able to tell their story.
+Her novels are Between Shades of Gray (2011), Out of the Easy (2013), Salt to the Sea (2016), The Fountains of Silence (2019), and I Must Betray You (2023), many of which are critically acclaimed.

+Personal life

+Sepetys lives with her family in Nashville, Tennessee.

 Fiction

 Between Shades of Gray

 Her first novel, Between Shades of Gray, about a teenage girl deported from her native Lithuania to Siberian Gulag labor camps after the Soviet occupation in 1941, was critically acclaimed and translated into over 30 languages.

 The book is considered a roman à clef, with fictional characters wrapped around actual events and experiences.
 Ruta states that the novel represents the "extreme suffering and tremendous hope" displayed by the people of the Baltics.

 In March 2013, Ruta became the first American author of young adult literature to give a presentation at European Parliament.
 Her discussion with MEPs in Brussels centered on the novel, the history of totalitarianism in the Baltics, and the importance of historical fiction.
-The novel is developed as a film, Ashes in the Snow.
+The novel was adapted into a film, Ashes in the Snow.

 Sepetys is a writer of historical fiction.
 Although Between Shades of Gray was initially written for children and young adults, the book has been widely read by many worldwide and is considered a book for all ages.